Skip to Content

 Hagia Sophia, Istanbul

-When the work portion of my adventure was over, I declined the return flight, choosing instead to backpack solo for another five weeks.
+When the work portion of my adventure ended, I declined the return flight, choosing to backpack solo for another five weeks.

 And six weeks, my friends, wasn't even enough!
 As often is the case, I prioritized the best way to spend my time, money, and energy.